XTP racing north from Orange near Orange Showgrounds Pedestrian Crossing, 6/10/06, (c) 2006 Dwight Walker

 The Showgrounds was saved from being moved to Towac Park by people power in July 2009.
 This Showgrounds was used in the 1940s film '40,000 Horsemen' starring Chips Rafferty.
 I am so glad the council now pour $250,000/year to upgrading the facilities and seeing some of these landmark buildings fixed not let rot.

 Orange has grown quickly in the past 2 years.
 There are 100s of new houses on the Molong Rd and out towards the new botanical gardens.
 Newcrest Mining at Cadia, Friskies at Blayney and local wineries and orchards seem to make the area very productive.
 There are also many government departments with the NSW Dept of Primary Industries having its state headquarters here outside Sydney!
 Nick Greiner did this when he was in power in the 1980s.
-They also have a TAFE, 2 hospitals (general and psychiatric) and CSU Orange Campus (Agriculture College).
+They also have a TAFE, 2 hospitals (a new general opened in 2010 next to the psychiatric) and CSU Orange Campus (Agriculture College).
 The local councils in this area are always trying to attract doctors away from the big cities to take up practice in a rural setting with all its pressures and side-lights.
 They are also trying to attract manufacturers to setup shop here to create jobs for the many people in the area.
 If the jobs fail, families often have to move to another town to get more work.
 This was the case when the drought ate into farmers' money and put them on the rocks.
 Orange has a stockyards and the abattoirs shut due to bad smell.
-Electrolux whitegoods factory is here - they make refrigerators and vacuum cleaners.
-They are going quite well with extra orders over Christmas 2008 requiring casual labour.
-ALP government intervened to prop them up and it worked.
-They are foreign owned, based in Sweden.
-Similar firms like Electrolux are closing down in Queensland but the Orange factory is going great, good news in the recession of 2009.

-From July 2009, the super department Industry & Innovation (merger of Primary Industries, State and Regional Development, and Energy) is now based in Orange NSW to drive the NSW economy, an accolade that Orange is a growth area, or as Bobb Carr MP said, 'a boom town'.
+From July 2009, the super department Trade & Investment (merger of Primary Industries, State and Regional Development, and Energy) is now based in Orange NSW to drive the NSW economy, an accolade that Orange is a growth area, or as Bobb Carr MP said, 'a boom town'.
 May NSW grow again by using Orange with its irrepressible Celtic roots to push on growth in a sadly lagging state with only 0.2% growth in 2009.

-Industry & Investment is based in the old Department of Primary Industries building, Kite St, Orange (east of the railway line).
+Trade & Investment is based in the old Department of Primary Industries building, Kite St, Orange (east of the railway line).

-The local paper is the Central Western Daily owned by Rural Press in Bathurst.
-I have written many letters to the Central Western Daily which seem to be making an impact as everyone reads the local paper!
-Regional Business Magazine is delivered to PO Boxes monthly from Dubbo across Western NSW and Northern Victoria.
-Banjo Paterson the famous poet came from the Orange area near Ophir.
 Orange Regional Conservatorium (ORC) is based here which holds orchestral and instrumental concerts and trains students in post-secondary musical studies.
 ORC got a $600,000 Ministry of the Arts grant in 2004 to rebuild their performing space in Hill St. They also got $300,000 from Orange City Council for the hall refurbishment in 2008.
-A local Eisteddfod is held every September or so with a really good final concert with the winners performing - verse, singing, dancing, playing.
+A local Orange Eisteddfod is held every September or so with a really good final concert with the winners performing - verse, singing, dancing, playing.
 The Orange Civic Centre has a very luxurious theatre as good as any in Sydney with tickets sold via Ticketek.
 There are numerous clubs like the Ex-Services Club and Bowls Club plus tons of local pubs.
 They hold Australian National Field Days here every October at Borenore where all the tractors, fence-building competitions, wireless communications displays, government aid etc are held to aid the local farming community.
+Orange Regional Gallery is a good local art gallery.

 There is are several private schools here.
 Kinross Wolaroi is a K-12 run by the Uniting Church of Australia and scooped the pool for HSC graduates with scores over 90 in 2005 (34 in Kinross Wolaroi vs 4 in Orange High School).
 A new Anglican school will be built in Leeds Parade, Orange on undeveloped land near CSU Orange Campus starting in 2007.
 They hope to grow the school one year at a time till the they have a K-12 school over 12 years.
 Orange Christian School on the southern edge of Orange is a K-12 growth school with children from across the area going there and where I worked as cleaner for a few months in 2009 - very friendly, polite children and staff.
-Rhema FM, a Christian radio station, operates right next door.
+Rhema Orange (on Facebook), an FM Christian radio station, operates right next door.

 Central West IT Cluster

 An earlier attempt to get a Central West IT Cluster has been opposed by existing groups.
-Western Sydney IT Cluster in Parramatta is more viable.
+Western Sydney IT Cluster in Parramatta was more viable.
 In late 2009, I went to Canberra which is heaps more open to change than Orange.
 I contacted an academic at CSU in November 2009 and tried to setup an initial meeting in February 2010 but it did not get going.

-Orange Business Chamber
+Business Orange ex Orange Business Chamber

 Action Coach